top of page

 Your rights: You have the right to request a copy of your records so that you can check the accuracy of the information we hold about you.
 You can also request to have your records corrected, deleted or transferred to another individual or company.
 It’s important that the personal data we hold about you is accurate and current so please keep us informed if your personal details change.

-If you would like a copy of some or all your personal information, please make a Subject Access Request (SAR) using the contact form on our website: https://drdaniellecrane.wixsite.com/psychology.
+If you would like a copy of some or all your personal information, please make a Subject Access Request (SAR) by emailing drdaniellecrane@protonmail.com.
 Once we have confirmed your identity, we will process your request and provide a copy of your information within one month without any charge.
 This can be extended to 2 months if the information requested is complex or there are multiple requests.
 There may be a small processing fee if you make repetitive or excessive requests.
 Please note that we are legally permitted to withhold aspects of your personal information if we feel that providing this information will violate your vital interests.

 If you want to withdraw your consent, have your personal information transferred to a third party or removed then we will do our best to help with this in a timely manner.
 There may be some occasions where we need to keep the data, such as for HM Revenue & Customs reviews; however we will discuss this with you.